Exercising your right to make health decisions

 Through the past several decades, the ability of medical science to save and preserve lives has increased dramatically.
-However, this ability has raised some serious questions: Should health-care providers preserve a patient's life after the quality of the patient's life is gone?
-When a patient can no longer make decisions or communicate decisions about treatment, should health-care providers make those decisions?
+However, this ability has raised some serious questions: should doctors preserve a patient's life after the quality of the patient's life is gone?
+When a patient can no longer make decisions or communicate decisions about treatment, should physicians make those decisions?

-The Living Will is a written declaration that makes your wishes known in the event that you have a terminal condition and cannot communicate.
-(A terminal condition is one that is expected to cause the patient to die.)
-The Living Will states that life-sustaining procedures should be withheld or withdrawn if you have lost the ability to make decisions and when such procedures would merely prolong death.
+The living will is a written declaration that makes your wishes known in the event that you have a terminal condition and cannot communicate.
+The living will states that life-sustaining procedures should be withheld or withdrawn if you have lost the ability to make decisions and when such procedures would merely prolong death.
 Medical procedures that provide comfort or alleviate pain are not considered life-sustaining procedures.

 The powers that can be granted to your agent include the power to make decisions, give consent, refuse consent or withdraw consent for organ donation, autopsy or the treatment of any physical or mental condition.
 The agent may make all necessary arrangements for hospitalization, doctors or other care.
 The agent may also sign releases for your medical records or request and receive your medical records or information about your condition.
 You can outline in your durable power of attorney document which of the above powers your agent will have.

 You can also put specific instructions in your document.
 For example, you may prohibit a specific treatment or you may request treatment, including life-sustaining care.
 Your agent and healthcare providers must follow your expressed wishes.
 They must also respect any wishes you have stated in a living will.